 Since the digital revolution and the Cloud, telecom operators are facing new demands from consumers.
 In response, key topics are emerging such as OTT, Big Data and Business Intelligence.

 How can these new challenges be tackled?
 We provide you with some answers.

 The new challenges of telecoms

-- Offer a quality network (4G, 5G ...) at bargain rates
+- Offer a quality network (4G, 5G, ...) at a price defying all competition

 The importance of Data